 - 14. No duplicate or copies of a registered deed shall be deemed to be authentic or shall be received in evidence unless they contain an endorsement or marking by the Registrar that they have been examined with the registered deed and found to be correct but, when so endorsed or marked, they shall be received as evidence of the contents of the said deed in all courts of law within Fiji.
-The fees chargeable for copies or authentication of duplicates or copies shall be as prescribed - The above section is explicit and unambiguous in its wording and makes it mandatory for 46. the copies or duplicates of a registered deed to be endorsed correct by the Registrar to be authentic and admissible in evidence.
-The above section neither gives any discretion to the court to exercise and determine the authenticity, nor allows the court to determine the probative value of any uncertified duplicate or copy of any deed, but it is a mandatory provision which completely shuts down any such uncertified copy or duplicate.
+The fees chargeable for copies or authentication of duplicates or copies shall be as prescribed - The above section is explicit and unambiguous in its wording and makes it mandatory for 50. the copies or duplicates of a registered deed to be endorsed correct by the Registrar to be authentic and admissible in evidence.
+The above section neither gives any discretion to the court to exercise and determine the authenticity, nor allows the court to determine the probative value of any uncertified duplicate or copy of any deed, but it is a mandatory provision which completely shuts out uncertified copy or duplicate of any registered deed.
 Therefore, any copy or duplicate which lacks the above requirement shall not be deemed to be authentic; nor be received in evidence.
-The rational for this mandatory requirement in my view is that, all the rights in relation to the immovable properties are established based on the registration of the deeds and other title documents.
+The rational for this mandatory requirement is that, all the rights in relation to the immovable properties are established based on the registration of the deeds and other title documents.
 The Registrar is the only person who can certify the last registration and the last registered proprietor at any point in time.
 Thus the requirement of certificate by the Registrar becomes pivotal as it not only eliminates any possible fraud, but also prevents claims by multiple claimants who might have been the owners of the particular property before current holder.
-In this case, the plaintiff attached the mere photocopy of the Instrument of Tenancy which is not certified as required by the above section.
-As a result, it cannot be considered as authentic; nor be received in evidence. - 47.
-However, the defendant in paragraph 3 of his affidavit has admitted that the plaintiff has renewed the lease in his name and he is the registered holder of the Instrument of Tenancy.
-The defendant further stated that, his father was the holder of the said lease before the plaintiff got it fraudulently renewed in his name.
-Though the defendant alleged it was a fraudulent renewal, the fact that the plaintiff is the last registered proprietor remains admitted and undisputed.
-It is the settled principle in the law of evidence that, an admitted fact needs not to be proved.
-Hence, the plaintiff is not required to prove that admitted fact.
-As far as the issue of fraud is concerned, it will be discussed later when considering the defence taken by the defendant.
+In this case, the plaintiffs attached the mere photocopy of the Instrument of Tenancy which is not certified as required by the above section.
+As a result, it cannot be considered as authentic; nor be received in evidence to prove that, they are the last registered proprietors of the subject property in this case.